AadityaUoHyd/library-book-network-keycloak-app/library-book-network-keycloack-app/README.md

 - Migrating my own last project "library-book-network" which had jwt based auth, to integrating it with Keycloak as OAuth2.
 - Start your docker-desktop and run docker-compose.yml file first.
 It'll start PostgreSQL-Server first, then pgadmin, and then Keycloak-Server at localhost.
-- Provide respective passwords - `admin` for pgadmin, and `password123` for postgresql-db.
+- Go to => http://localhost:5050 in browser for pgadmin, provide respective passwords - `admin` for pgadmin.
+Now right click on 'Servers' and click on 'Register' then 'Server'.
+Provide the db-password as `password123` and hostname as `postgresql-lbn` (container-name) for postgresql-db.
 - Go to => http://localhost:9000 and Configure your keycloak settings.
 Here credentials are `admin/admin`.
 - Create realm as 'library-book-network', and create your client.
   ![](https://github.com/AadityaUoHyd/library-book-network-keycloak-app/blob/master/createClient.png)
 - Then run the springboot backend program from IDE.
-- Now you have to install node_package Angular folder with `npm install` first to install dependencies packages, then run frontend with `mpm start`
+- For frontend, now you have to install node_package Angular folder with `npm install` first to install dependencies packages, then run frontend after going to respective folder with `mpm start`.
-- And hit the browser => http://localhost:4200
+- And then hit the browser => http://localhost:4200

 ## Table of Contents